Top 10 Best Irish Boxers Of All Time

 Katie Taylor reacting to losing her fight with Chantelle Cameron

 You could make the case that Katie Taylor did for women’s boxing in the 21st century what Barry McGuigan did for the male equivalent in the 20th century.
-Women’s boxing has long struggled to have a notable face to elevate the sport to the mainstream, but KT, also known as “The Bray Bomber“ has turned herself into that iconic figurehead.
+Women’s boxing has long struggled to have a notable face to elevate the sport to the mainstream, but KT, also known as “The Bray Bomber“, has turned herself into that iconic figurehead.

 As an amateur, there’s no question that Taylor is the greatest the country has ever produced.
-She has 18 gold medals in her name, including six in the European Championships, six in the World Champions, and a gold medal in London 2012, where she also acted as the flag bearer in the opening ceremony.
+She has 18 gold medals in her name, including six in the European Championships, six in the World Championships, and a gold medal in London 2012, where she also acted as the flag bearer in the opening ceremony.

 Despite this phenomenal success as an amateur, Taylor strived for more.
 She turned professional in 2016 and, within a few years, found herself ranked as the top pound-for-pound female boxer on the planet.
 Her fight against Amanda Serrano at Madison Square Garden was the watershed fight for women’s professional boxing.
 It was named Fight Of The Year by Sports Illustrated and sold out Madison Square Garden.
+She has since completed a legendary trilogy with the Puerto Rican, winning all three bouts to assert herself as the Queen of women’s boxing.

 Alongside her 18 major gold medals as an amateur, KT is a unified four-belt world and Ring Magazine world champion at lightweight and light-welterweight.
 She is also one of the most recognisable female athletes globally and, in our humble opinion, sits right at the pinnacle of the best Irish boxers.